Kalikoqu: History

 There were several distinct Melanesian tribes which inhabited the Roviana lagoon region and the coast of the New Georgia island during the nineteenth century, consisting of the Taghosaghe, Lio Zuzuloqo, Vuragare, and Koloi people respectively.
 In September 1891, several Kalikoqu tribesmen killed a European trader operating on Uki Island named Fred Howard.
 In response, the Royal Navy warship HMS Royalist launched a punitive expedition against the village responsible, killing several of the tribesmen who were involved in the murder along with burning the village and destroying several of its canoes.
 Though tribes in the region had been immigrating eastwards beforehand toward the Roviana lagoon, this process accelerated after the punitive expedition.
 In the following decades, British colonial administrators, missionaries, and traders exchanged European goods, such as foodstuffs, weapons, and ornaments with the Kalikoqu to established levels of influence with their chiefs.
 In return, the Kalikoqu exchanged valuable goods such as rings (which they called poata) with the British.

-Additionally, another newly emerged Saikile tribe was comprised by Nusa Roviana settlers, Roviana-Kazukuru, Kalena Bay, Hoava, Hoeze, Taghosaghe, and Marovo people that inhabited the eastern side of the Roviana Lagoon until the late nineteenth century.
+Additionally, another newly emerged Saikile tribe comprised Nusa Roviana settlers, Roviana-Kazukuru, Kalena Bay, Hoava, Hoeze, Taghosaghe, and Marovo people that inhabited the eastern side of the Roviana Lagoon until the late nineteenth century.

 Christian missions are another important factors altering the traditional beliefs and the tenure pragmatics of Saikile and Kalikoqu people in Roviana.
 Roviana inhabitants mostly believe in the Christian Fellowship Church (CFC) that was established in 1961 as the first independent church of the Solomon Islands.
 This plays a role in an indigenous religious secessionist movement and became mixed with traditional beliefs.
 The church runs its own schools and works on projects to exploit logging and cocoa plantations.